krzysztofsaja/nft-shop/README.md

 * NFT image is hardcoded on the frontend - fetch proper NFT image with skeleton loader
 * NFT price is hardcoded on the frontend - add price to Contract and create proper calculations / requirements
 * mint more tokens (requirement was for 8)
+* fetch ETH / USD price from some service - now it's hardcoded on frontend